 Human infection can be acquired by

-Cutaneous infection is usually acquired by contact with infected animals or spore-contaminated animal products.
+Cutaneous infection is usually acquired by contact with infected animals or spore-contaminated animal products or, rarely, from contaminated heroin in injection drug users.
 Open wounds or abrasions increase susceptibility, but infection may occur when skin is intact.
 Skin infection may be transmitted from person to person by direct contact or fomites.

 GI (including oropharyngeal) infection may occur after ingestion of inadequately cooked meat containing the vegetative forms of the organism, usually when a break in the pharyngeal or intestinal mucosa facilitates invasion.
 Ingested anthrax spores can cause lesions from the oral cavity to the cecum.
 Released toxin causes hemorrhagic necrotic ulcers and mesenteric lymphadenitis, which may lead to intestinal hemorrhage, obstruction, or perforation.